Updated April 2022

-Bellingham Public Schools offer limited summer programming, as described below.
-Most programs are open to specific student populations based on eligibility, often linked to specific needs and or funding sources.
+Bellingham Public Schools offer limited summer programming.
+Some programs are open to specific student populations based on eligibility, often linked to specific needs and or funding sources.

 Extended School Year (ESY) program

-An Extended School Year (ESY) program for special education students will be offered Mondays through Thursdays July 1 to 25, from 9 to 11:30 a.m., at Birchwood Elementary School.
-Qualifying students/families have been contacted.
-Specialized transportation will be provided.
-For information, please contact Special Education at 360-676-6470, ext.
-4438.
+An Extended School Year (ESY) program for students receiving special education services will be offered in July 2022.
+Qualifying students/families will be contacted.
+For more information, please contact Joy Rawls in Special Education at 360-676-6400 ext.
+2042

 For elementary and middle school: Limited summer programming is available for qualifying students.
 Families will be contacted directly if their child qualifies for summer programs.